concise-ee/k8s-ws/README.md

 # "log in" to the running container
 kubectl exec -it [[podname]] -- /bin/sh
 ```
-... and check if conf was actually mounted as file by executing following commands:
+... and check if all variables were injected
 ```shell
 # should see all the values defined in demo-configmap-env
 env | grep DEMO_ENV